hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 The target for 2022 is to process 600 tonnes of plastic waste.

 To support these activities, the following actions have been planned:
-* set up data mapping and monitoring systems at all locations
+* set up data collection and monitoring systems at all locations
 * install 20 Reverse Vending Machines (RVMs)
 * conduct 10 Information, Education and Communication (IEC) activities and onboard 5,000 households to foster segregation at source
 * organise 10 spot beautification activities, including wall paintings